-ED summons Rajasthan CM Ashok Gehlot’s brother
+ED summons Rajasthan CM Ashok Gehlot’s brother for questioning in money laundering case

 New Delhi, July 28: The Enforcement Directorate has issued summons to Rajasthan chief minister Ashok Gehlot's brother Agrasain Gehlot asking him to appear before it in Delhi on Wednesday, in an alleged money laundering case linked to the fertiliser export scam that too place in 2007-2009.